 The demand for professional PR support by local PR experts in the Czech Republic is growing as Eastern Europe becomes an increasingly attractive market for international companies.
-Learn morte about current communication trends in today’s interview with PR expert Martin Frydl, as part of our international PR series.
+Learn more about current communication trends in today’s interview with PR expert Martin Frydl, as part of our international PR series.

 *This series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.

 1. What is the latest trend (change) in PR you have identified in your region?

 Martin Frydl: There are several trends we have observed lately.
 First is geographical.
 Many clients are now looking further east and they are establishing Prague as their base for further expansion.
 What they therefore need is help in coordinating the PR activities within the whole EMEA region.

 Another strong trend comes as a result of the recent global economical crisis.
 Clients have found out what a good PR can achieve in the troubled times and they much more clearly realized high value/money ratio of PR compared to other marketing disciplines such as ATL or BTL.
 As a paradox, economical crisis brought the whole PR stronger footage and prestige in the eyes of our clients.